How to Change All Caps to Lowercase in Word

 Another method is to use the Find and Replace feature, which is particularly useful for extensive documents:

-2. Set Preferences: Enter the conditions to find all-caps text and replace them with lowercase.
-Note that this requires some basic knowledge of wildcard characters for accurate results.
+2. Set Preferences: Enter the conditions to find all-caps text and replace it with lowercase.
+This task needs a basic understanding of wildcard characters for precise matches.

 Tips for Preventing All Caps Errors